fkarg/fkarg.github.io/drafts/seven-habits.md

 - something synergistic can happen with your enemies as well, if you both try to listen and understand earnestly

+TLDR; Synergistic effects can only occur when you trust each other and communicate well.
+Only then is it possible to solve both of your problems.
+While synergy is close to chaos, it can provide the most effective solutions.

 ## Part Four: Renewal
 ### Habit 7: Sharpen the Saw
 - Don't just be busy sawing all the time - you need to sharpen the saw every